Summary of Significant Accounting Policies: A full breakdown

 Conclusion

 The landscape of financial reporting continues to evolve, and the SAP must adapt accordingly.
-Emerging complexities such as digital asset valuation, climate-related financial metrics, supply chain financing arrangements, and the integration of advanced analytics into impairment testing are prompting standard-setters to issue updated guidance.
+So emerging complexities such as digital asset valuation, climate-related financial metrics, supply chain financing arrangements, and the integration of advanced analytics into impairment testing are prompting standard-setters to issue updated guidance.
 Forward-looking organizations are already expanding their policy disclosures to address these developments, recognizing that proactive transparency not only mitigates compliance risk but also positions them as credible stewards of capital in an increasingly complex economic environment.

 Conclusion